openfort-xyz/ecosystem-sample/usage-examples/wagmi-nextjs/README.md

-# Third party auth with Firebase and Ecosystem SDK
+# Third party auth with Firebase and Rapidfire ID

 ## How to run locally